Friday – December 15, 2017

-Prior to the commencement ceremony a student assembly will be held where you will pick up your name card, photo card and assemble with graduates in your program.
+Prior to the commencement ceremony a student assembly will be held where you will pick up your name card and photo card, and assemble with graduates in your program.

-The deadline to apply for MATC’s Spring 2015 Commencement Ceremony is March 31, 2015.
-This ceremony acknowledges students who anticipate completing their program in spring 2015 or summer 2015.
+The application deadline to participate in MATC's 2017 Winter Commencement Ceremony is October 31, 2017.
+This ceremony acknowledges students who anticipate completing their program requirements in the fall semester.

-IMPORTANT: If you do not meet the March 31, 2015 graduation application deadline, you will not be considered for the Lamp of Knowledge Award and you may not be listed in the commencement ceremony program book.
+Important: If you do not meet the October 31, 2017 graduation application deadline, you may not receive Academic Honor Recognition consideration and you may not be listed in the commencement ceremony program book.

-Please take the time to read through the following information carefully to determine if you are a potential spring 2015 graduate.
-MATC wants to make sure that you are fully informed of the graduation process and do not miss out on this special occasion acknowledging your achievement!
+Please take the time to read through the following information carefully to determine if you are a potential graduate for the fall 2017 semester.
+MATC wants to make sure that you are fully informed of the graduation process and do not miss out on acknowledging your achievement!
 Thank you and have a great semester.
-We hope to see you walking across the stage this spring!
+We hope to see you walking across the stage in December!

 Question 1: Are you officially admitted to an Associate Degree or Technical Diploma program?

-You can view your active program(s), along with the program plan, on INFOnline, which can be accessed at http://infonline.matc.edu or by clicking INFOnline.
-After logging in to INFOnline, click “Students” then click the “Program Plan” link in the Academic Profile section.
+You can view your active program(s), along with the program plan, on INFOnline.
+After logging in to INFOnline, click "Students" then click the "Program Plan" link in the Academic Profile section.
 Your active programs are listed on the left.
-If the program from which you wish to graduate is listed then you are officially admitted to the program and can answer “Yes” to Question 1.
+If the program from which you wish to graduate is listed then you are officially admitted to the program and can answer "Yes" to Question 1.

 If your answer to Question 1 is:

-Access your program plan on INFOnline to view your program plan’s program summary status.
-Check the box of the active program from which you wish to graduate then click “Submit” to view the program plan.
-Scroll down to view the “Program Summary” status.
-Your program plan will indicate one of the following three program summary statuses: In Progress, Anticipated Complete or Complete.
-If the program summary status is “Anticipated Complete” then you can answer “Yes” to Question 2.
-If the status is “Complete” then you may apply for graduation, but you may not be eligible to participate in the commencement ceremony.
+Access your program plan on INFOnline to view your program summary status.
+Check the box of the active program from which you wish to graduate then click "Submit" to view the program plan.
+Scroll down to view the "Program Summary" status.
+Your program plan will indicate one of the following three program summary statuses: Anticipated Complete, Complete or In Progress.
+If the program summary status is "Anticipated Complete" then you can answer "Yes" to Question 2.
+If the status is "Complete" then you may apply for graduation, but you may not be eligible to participate in the commencement ceremony.

 If your answer to Question 2 is:

-NO – Recheck your program summary status once you are closer to completing your program requirements to see if it has updated to “Anticipated Complete.”
-If you have any questions regarding your program plan requirements, contact your program advisor or counselor.
-Your advisor information should be listed at the top of your program plan.
-If one is not listed, please contact the Dean’s office for your program.
+NO - Recheck your program summary status once you are closer to completing your program requirements to see if it has updated to "Anticipated Complete."
+If you have any questions regarding your program plan requirements, contact your program advisor or a counselor.
+Your advisor's information should be listed at the top of your program plan.
+If one is not listed, please contact the DEAN'S OFFICE for your program.

 Question 3: Is your cumulative GPA at least 2.000?